jmcmillon100/lambda/lessonf/walkthru.md

 detection.py  Here: https://github.com/BalericaAI/lambda/blob/main/lessonf/lambda/detection.py

-Phase 5 — EventBridge Schedule
+Phase 5 — Event Bridge

+Go to ---> EventBridge Schedule
+Find this!!!!!!
+You need to create a schedule, not a rule!!!!

 Navigation